 IPV often recurs over the lifecourse and survivors’ decisions to seek help are shaped by their history of positive and negative experiences of help-seeking, and because their preferred and actual sources of help change over time.
 Using the Life History Calendar to interview 143 Filipina, Indian and Pakistani domestic violence survivors, this research enhances our understanding of help-seeking over the lifecourse and makes recommendations for system responses to domestic violence in Asian communities.

-Technical Assistance & Training Resources on Domestic Violence
+Technical Assistance & Training from the Domestic Violence Resource Network (DVRN)

-National LGBTQ Institute on IPV: a project of the Northwest network of Bisexual Trans, Lesbian and Gay Survivors
+National LGBTQ Institute on IPV: a project of the Northwest Network of Bi, Trans, Lesbian and Gay Survivors